samus-io/tablab-steps/steps/JA73rL06Yi18FKNZ8ctY3qKQYMbLftAyTbu/en/README.md

           } catch (SQLException e) {
               throw new RuntimeException(e);
           }

           return null;
       }
   ...
   }
   ```

-* However, before running this code, the database `files` should be created:
+* However, before running this code, the table `files` must be created first:

   ```sql
   CREATE TABLE IF NOT EXISTS files (